That means you can save energy and reduce the cost to heat your building.

 Types of destratification fans

-There are three main types of fans:
+There are two main types of fans:

 Low velocity ceiling fans